lokize/lokize/readme.md

     AboutMe: " I have knowledge in Backend with NodeJS and Java in Frontend with VueJS and ReactJS in Mobile i have worked with React Native and Flutter, I also play with Graphic Designer and Content Creator, I have currently created the Meu Gym Plataform.
-Founder of alot websites, lover of technology, code, open source, forum, docker, linux, unraid and arcade, I like to discover and learn new things..."
+Founder of alot websites, lover of technology, code, open source, forum, docker, linux, unraid and arcade, I like to discover and learn new things...",
+    tdha: true
 };
 ```
 <br>